kkiernan/laravel-sword-lyrics-facade/README.md

 ## Usage

 Right now there is just one method.
 Call it and you'll get a random Sword lyric.
-For example, you could use it in your template.
+For example, you could use it in a blade template.

 ```html
 <p>{{ Sword::lyric() }}</p>